-NE CASC principle investigators Richard Palmer and Keith Nislow completed the project Reconnecting Floodplains and Restoring Green Space as a Management Strategy to Minimize Risk and Increase Resilience in the Context of Climate and Landscape Change.
+NE CASC principal investigators Richard Palmer and Keith Nislow completed the project Reconnecting Floodplains and Restoring Green Space as a Management Strategy to Minimize Risk and Increase Resilience in the Context of Climate and Landscape Change.
 This research identified opportunities to manage flows, connections, and landscapes to increase the resilience of human communities and ecosystems.
 New dynamic and adaptive solutions to managing river flows will allow continued provision of valuable infrastructure services such as flood control, hydropower, and water supply, while also supporting thriving river ecosystems - both today and into the future.

 Study findings suggest that as floodplain restoration efforts increase-